 This guide will help you if you are the subject of an enquiry by HM Revenue & Customs (HMRC).
-You have rights and must be treated fairly.
+You should be aware that you have rights and must be treated fairly.
 In this section we will help you understand the process and your rights.
 We then provide detailed sections, exploring enquiries that can arise from your tax return or from a tax credits claim.
-In either case, this may result in a further enquiry being opened into your tax credits claim or self assessment return respectively.
+In either case, this may result in a further enquiry being opened into your tax credits claim or Self Assessment tax return respectively.

-If you are self-employed, in addition to this section, you should also look at the page in the ‘self-employment section’ of this website, as that section includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry.
+If you are self-employed, in addition to this section, you should also look at the page in the self-employment section, which includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry.

 In all your dealings with HMRC, remember that you have rights as well as responsibilities.
 These are set out in ‘Your Charter’, which you can find on GOV.UK.